 - While it faces several constraints to offering a college experience such as those offered at four-year universities, Southeast Tech should continue to explore options to improve student engagement through additional student-focused programs and environments.
-Already, the Institute offers programs such as student clubs, professional student organizations, student government, suite-style campus apartments, Southeast Tech intramural leagues in partnership with the University of Sioux Falls, and a new 500-seat auditorium. - To complement existing programs and amenities, the Institute should consider creating a Student Experience Task Force comprised principally of student leaders, but also top faculty and staff.
+The Institute offers programs such as student clubs, professional student organizations, student government, suite-style campus apartments, Southeast Tech intramural leagues in partnership with the University of Sioux Falls, and a new 500-seat auditorium.
+It is also important that these existing assets be upgraded whenever possible with new equipment and amenities.
+For example, it is not enough to provide a student lounge; the space must be welcoming and comfortable as well. - To complement existing programs and amenities, the Institute should consider creating a Student Experience Task Force comprised principally of student leaders, but also top faculty and staff.
 The Task Force would work with administration to leverage best-practices research and information on how to enhance the Southeast Tech "experience" under the current parameters of its governance and funding.
 A resulting Student Experience Strategy would be advanced under the framework of Southeast Tech's Vision Plan.
 Resourcing for development of preferred amenities could be incorporated into the capital resource campaign proposed in Goal 4 of this Vision Plan. - The Institute could also consider exploring and leveraging new partnerships with local and/or non-local higher-educational institutions and other partners to offer additional extracurricular activities for students.
 This could include teaming with local health care employers to explore the possibility of an on-campus gym or other amenities.